aau-network-security/riotpot/README.md

 The documentation for RiotPot can be found in [go.pkg.dev](https://pkg.go.dev/), however, sometimes you might be in need to visualize the documentation locally, either because you are developing a part of it, of for any other reason.

-The most common way of previsualizing documentation is by using `godoc`, however, this requires an initial setup of the go project.
+The most common way of pre-visualizing documentation is by using `godoc`, however, this requires an initial setup of the go project.
 Find more information in the [godoc page](https://pkg.go.dev/golang.org/x/tools/cmd/godoc).

 For simplicity, the riotpot `godoc` documentation can be run as a separated local container from the dockerfile `Dockerfile.documentation`.
 To use the container simply type: